 Publication Ethics

-Relationships between authors, editors and reviewers in our journal are based on academic benevolence, objectivity of ratings and priority of scholarly quality.
-We are following the principles of Code of Conduct for Editors as defined by the Committee of Publication Ethics (COPE).
+Relationships between authors, editors, and reviewers in our journal are based on academic benevolence, objectivity of ratings, and priority of scholarly quality.

 Publication decisions